Ernie Newton (politician): 2005 federal felony convictions for corruption

-Unsuccessful political comeback attempts in 2012 and 2014
+Unsuccessful political comeback attempts in 2012, 2014 and 2024

 In January 2012, after his release from prison, he announced that he would be seeking to return as the state Senator for the 23rd Senate district, his old seat.
 In May 2012, Newton received an endorsement from the Democratic Town Committee under Chairman Mario Testa to run for Senate.
 In the three-way August 2012 Democratic primary in August 2012, however, Newton lost to state Representative Andres Ayala, Jr., who received the endorsement of Mayor Bill Finch.
 Ayala also defeated incumbent senator Edwin A. Gomes.
 Ayala received 2,129 votes, Newton 1,739 votes, and Gomes 1,138 votes.

 In 2014, Newton again unsuccessfully sought to make a political comeback, running for the 124th state House district.
 In March 2014, Newton again won the Democratic town committee nomination.
 However, Newton's opponent Andre F. Baker, Jr.—an undertaker, former Bridgeport city councilman, and board of education member—forced a Democratic primary by petition, and in the August 2014 primary election defeated Newton.
 Baker received the key support of Mayor Bill Finch.
 Baker received 697 votes to Newton's 430.

-2015 campaign finance case
+In 2024, Newton launched a primary bid against incumbent Democratic Senator of the 23rd district Herron Gaston, but lost the primary 71.61% to 28.39%.